-On Feb.
-1, 2003, space shuttle Columbia broke up as it returned to Earth, killing the seven astronauts on board.
-NASA suspended space shuttle flights for more than two years as it investigated the disaster.
+The Columbia disaster occurred On Feb.
+1, 2003, when NASA’s space shuttle Columbia broke up as it returned to Earth, killing the seven astronauts on board.
+NASA suspended space shuttle flights for more than two years as it investigated the cause of the Columbia disaster.

-Columbia, on mission STS-107, left Earth for the last time on Jan.
+Columbia was the first space shuttle to fly in space; its first flight took place in April 1981, and it successfully completed 27 missions before the disaster.
+On its 28th flight, Columbia left Earth for the last time on Jan.
 16, 2003.
 At the time, the shuttle program was focused on building the International Space Station.
-However, STS-107 stood apart as it emphasized pure research.
+However, Columbia's final mission, known as STS-107, emphasized pure research.

-The seven-member crew — Rick Husband, commander; Michael Anderson, payload commander; David Brown, mission specialist; Kalpana Chawla, mission specialist; Laurel Clark, mission specialist; William McCool, pilot; Ilan Ramon, payload specialist from the Israeli Space Agency — spent 24 hours a day doing science experiments in two shifts.
-They performed around 80 experiments in life sciences, material sciences, fluid physics and other matters.
+The seven-member crew — Rick Husband, commander; Michael Anderson, payload commander; David Brown, mission specialist; Kalpana Chawla, mission specialist; Laurel Clark, mission specialist; William McCool, pilot; and Ilan Ramon, payload specialist from the Israeli Space Agency — had spent 24 hours a day doing science experiments in two shifts.
+They performed around 80 experiments in life sciences, material sciences, fluid physics and other matters before beginning their return to Earth's surface.

-During the crew's 16 days in space, NASA was investigating a foam strike during launch.
+During the crew's 16 days in space, NASA investigated a foam strike that took place during launch.
 About 82 seconds after Columbia left the ground, a piece of foam fell from a "bipod ramp" that was part of a structure that attached the external tank to the shuttle.
 Video from the launch appeared to show the foam striking Columbia's left wing.
+It was later found that a hole on the left wing allowed atmospheric gases to bleed into the shuttle as it went through its fiery re-entry, leading to the loss of the sensors and eventually, Columbia itself and the astronauts inside.

 Several people within NASA pushed to get pictures of the breached wing in orbit.
 The Department of Defense was reportedly prepared to use its orbital spy cameras to get a closer look.
-However, NASA officials in charge declined the offer, according to the Columbia Accident Investigation Board (CAIB) and "Comm Check," a book about the disaster.
+However, NASA officials in charge declined the offer, according to the Columbia Accident Investigation Board (CAIB) and "Comm Check," a 2008 book by space journalists Michael Cabbage and William Harwood, about the disaster.
+The landing proceeded without further inspection.

 On Feb.
 1, 2003, the shuttle made its usual landing approach to the Kennedy Space Center.
 Just before 9 a.m.
 EST, however, abnormal readings showed up at Mission Control.
-They lost temperature readings from sensors located on the left wing.
-Then, tire pressure readings from the left side also vanished.
+Temperature readings from sensors located on the left wing were lost.
+Then, tire pressure readings from the left side of the shuttle also vanished.

 The Capcom, or spacecraft communicator, called up to Columbia to discuss the tire pressure readings.
 At 8:59:32 a.m., Husband called back from Columbia: "Roger," followed by a word that was cut off in mid-sentence.